OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Chapter-Treasury.md

 - What physical assets can a chapter buy?
 Who is monitoring those assets and where are they kept?
 - Should we publish local chapter incomes and expenditure?

-## Potential outcomes
+## Outcomes

+- Agreed set of rules for recording information
+- Cheat sheet for chapter treasurers
 - Clarifying responsibilities and accountabilities
 - Set of rules: what should be and what must be recorded?
 How?
-- One-page cheat sheet for chapter treasurers
 - All outcomes may serve as proposals for discussion with foundation

-## Outcomes

-- Agreed set of rules for recording information
-- Cheat sheet for chapter treasurers

 ## Who